Students in the Honors Program are required to complete the following curriculum:

 H100, “Freshman Honors Seminar” (3 credits)

-Team-taught, interdisciplinary, special topics course with an introduction to research, service learning, & portfolio writing.
+Team-taught, interdisciplinary, special topics course with an introduction to research, service learning, & portfolio writing, which replaces the required Freshman Seminar.

 15 credit hours of H-option courses